kubernetes-sigs/network-policy-api/docs/userstories/README.md

 ### Resources:

-* Relavant previous discussions on the story if there are any [i.e link to new story PR]
+* Relevant previous discussions on the story if there are any [i.e link to new story PR]
 * Mockups: [Here goes a URL to or the name of the mockup(s) in inVision];